nqb/doc-install/source/command-line.rst

 An update script is provided as well (``scripts/cliupdate.php``).

-There is no required arguments, just run the script so it updates your database automatically.
+There is no required arguments, just run the script so it updates your database automatically and disables plugin(s) before.

 .. warning::